-- 1. Dial-up data switch - 2.
-Direct internet connection (or NIPRNET connection) - 3.
-Direct internet connection using Apollo Emulator (only for DoD EMSS Gateway) - 4.
-Short message service (SMS) - 5.
-Short burst data (SBD) - 6.
-Router-based unrestricted digital internetworking connectivity solution (RUDICS) - 7.
-Voice when combined with the DPL audio handset
+- Dial-up data switch - Direct Internet connection (or NIPRNet connection) - Direct Internet connection using Apollo Emulator (only for DoD EMSS gateway) - Short message service (SMS) - Short burst data (SBD) - Router-based unrestricted digital internetworking connectivity solution (RUDICS) - Voice when combined with the Digital Peripheral Link (DPL) audio handset

-Figure 1: Iridium Satellite Modem A3LA-RG
+Figure 1: Iridium Satellite Modem A3LA-RM

-Important: Do not disassemble the A3LA-RG for repair or services.
-The warranty is voided if the A3LA-RG is disassembled.
-Return it to NAL Research for any services or firmware upgrade.
+Important: Do not disassemble the A3LA-RM for repair or services.
+The warranty is voided if the A3LA-RM is disassembled.
+Return it to NAL Research for any services.